-Martine Rothblatt, born, Martin Rothblatt, is a transsexual transhumanist who believes that sexual dimorphism is tantamount to South African apartheid.
-His technological religion, the Terasem Movement, is a cult, based on obliterating the sex (and ultimately bodies) of humans, so they might achieve their lofty place in cyberspace.
+Martine Rothblatt, born Martin Rothblatt, is a transsexual transhumanist who believes that sexual dimorphism is tantamount to South African apartheid.
+His technological religion, the Terasem Movement, is a cult based on obliterating the sex (and ultimately bodies) of humans so that they might achieve their lofty place in cyberspace.

 Kondratiy Ivanovich Selivanov was the founder of a religious cult during the Russian empire that believed the protruding sex characteristics of men and women were sinful and should be obliterated.
 He believed himself to be a Christ-like figure.
-Born in the Russian Empire in the 1700’s, he started his own religious sect in the village of Sosnovka and declared himself “the son of God the Redeemer, who came to save the human race from moltenness (voluptuousness), to crush the soul-destroying serpent and introduce it into the world of fiery baptism. “ Fiery Baptism consisted of removing the breasts of female followers and castrating the male followers of his cult.
+Born in the Russian Empire in the 1700’s, he started a religious sect in the village of Sosnovka.
+He declared himself “the son of God the Redeemer, who came to save the human race from moltenness (voluptuousness), to crush the soul-destroying serpent and introduce it into the world of fiery baptism. “ Fiery Baptism consisted of removing the breasts of female followers and castrating the male followers of his cult.

-“Fiery baptism,” no doubt referred to the hot irons originally used in the castrations of men in the cult.
+“Fiery baptism” no doubt referred to the hot irons initially used in the castrations of men in the cult.
 The cult followers, called Skoptsy (castration) (pdf), later transitioned to using knives or razors, with the iron serving only to stop the blood flow.
-They also twisted the scrotum, destroying the seminal vesicles and stopping the flow of semen.
+They also twisted the scrotum, destroying the seminal vesicles, and ending the discharge of semen.

-In women, the Skoptsy removed the nipples or the whole breasts.
+The Skoptsy cult removed the nipples or the whole breasts of women.
 Occasionally, they simply scarred the breasts.
 They also often removed the labia minora and clitoris.
 They did not use anesthetics.

-It is striking how kindred the Skoptsy seem to the modern “transgender” craze of carving up the genitals of mostly young adults in the name of self-expression and liberation, so that they may become their true selves.
+It is striking how kindred the Skoptsy seem to the modern “transgender” craze of carving up the genitals of primarily young adults in the name of self-expression and liberation so that they may become their true selves.

-Rothblatt, is another man with a god complex seeking to deliver people from their sex organs, toward liberation.
-He is a frequent speaker at Out Leadership, the business networking arm of the LGBT lobby and other LGBT events and conferences.
-In his book, From Transgender to Transhuman, retitled from a previous version, entitled, The Apartheid of Sex, in which he cobbles together feminist analysis, queer theory, and the horrifically oppressive system of South African apartheid, he crafts what amounts to a blueprint for modern gender ideology.
-In it he lays out a vision of “transgenderism,” as an onramp to transhumanism, claiming, “transgenderism provides sociobiologists with new evidence of a new species” (pg 13).
-Rothblatt believes, that with technology, the human race has the potential to leave its sexual dimorphism behind, creating an opportunity for their limitlessly unique sexual identities.
-By now, most people have heard the term “sex on a spectrum,” or some variation of the idea that there are more than two sexes, which is antithetical to reality, but Rothblatt is intent on this anti-reality and the current LGBT political apparatus is forcing us all into it.
-Rothblatt believes the “greatest catapult for humanity into a new species lies just beyond the event of transgenderism.
-Based upon our rapidly accelerating ability to imbue software with human personality, autonomy and self-awareness,” he states, “a movement of ‘transhumanists’ have joined transgenderists in calling for the launch of Persona creatus.”
+Rothblatt, is another man with a god complex seeking to deliver people from their sex organs toward liberation.
+He is a frequent speaker at Out Leadership, the business networking arm of the LGBT lobby, and other LGBT events and conferences.
+In his book, From Transgender to Transhuman, retitled from a previous version, entitled, The Apartheid of Sex, he cobbles together feminist analysis, queer theory, and the horrifically oppressive system of South African apartheid.
+He crafts what amounts to a blueprint for modern gender ideology.
+In it, he lays out a vision of “transgenderism,” as an onramp to transhumanism, claiming, “transgenderism provides sociobiologists with new evidence of a new species” (pg 13).
+Rothblatt believes that with technology, the human race has the potential to leave its sexual dimorphism behind, creating an opportunity for their limitlessly unique sexual identities.
+By now, most people have heard the term “sex on a spectrum,” or some variation of the idea that there are more than two sexes, which is antithetical to reality.
+Still, Rothblatt is intent on this anti-reality, and the current LGBT political apparatus is forcing us all into it.
+Rothblatt believes the “greatest catapult for humanity into a new species lies beyond the event of "transgenderism."
+Based upon our rapidly accelerating ability to imbue software with human personality, autonomy, and self-awareness,” he states, “a movement of ‘transhumanists’ have joined "transgenderists" in calling for the launch of Persona creatus.”

 Rothblatt’s ideas may sound like the ravings of a madman, but the word “woman” has already been socially usurped by men.
-The, Assistant Secretary of Health of the United States, Rachel Levine, in a recent report, went a step further and claimed the word, “female,” for himself, obliterating the word for half the human species.
-So, whether Rothblatt is stark raving mad, means little.
-His ideas are being implemented so it is important to take what he is communicating, seriously.
+The Assistant Secretary of Health of the United States, Rachel Levine, in a recent report, went a step further and claimed the word “female” for himself, obliterating the term for half the human species.
+So, whether Rothblatt is stark raving mad means little.
+His ideas are being implemented, so we must take what he is communicating seriously.